Intrinsic Diophantine approximation on quadric hypersurfaces: The correspondence principle

-We remark that Corollary \ref{corollaryBAboundedorbits}, the ergodicity of the $g_t$-action on $\Omega_{R,\Lambda_*}$, and the above observation allow one to conclude that the set $\BA_{M_\form}(\psi_1)$ is $\lambda_{M_\form}$-null.
-This is a special case of a more general Khintchine-type result -- namely Theorem \ref{theoremkhinchinquadratic}. \comdmitry{I think it does not hurt to make this observation here, feel free to edit.}
+We remark that Corollary \ref{corollaryBAboundedorbits}, the ergodicity of the $g_t$-action on $\Omega_{R,\Lambda_*}$, and the above observation allow one to conclude that the set $\BA_{M_\form}$ is $\lambda_{M_\form}$-null.
+This is a special case of a more general Khintchine-type result -- namely Theorem \ref{theoremkhinchinquadratic}.